Devon-de-Bruyn/3.8_3.4_Iteration_Build_DdeBruyn/README.md

-Added content to the home page.
-Made a larger logo for the home page.
-Styled the home page.
+Made adjustments to the song page.
+Added JS for the accordian text and hide/show button.
+Styled the page.